daniel4git/sanic-peewee/README.rst

 sanic-peewee
 ============

-sanic-peewee is a async\_peewee orm extension for sanic
+sanic-peewee is a asyncpeewee orm extension for sanic

 .. code:: python